OpenFish: Biomimetic Design of a Soft Robotic Fish for High Speed Locomotion: Hardware in context

-{Oscillating propulsion for underwater locomotion offers several potential advantages over rotary propulsion.
+Oscillating propulsion for underwater locomotion offers several potential advantages over rotary propulsion.
 First, the high operating frequencies of rotary propulsion systems create disturbing vibrations in the water.
-In contrast, oscillating propulsion systems require much lower operating frequencies than rotary propulsion systems.
+In contrast, oscillating propulsion systems require much lower operating frequencies than rotary propulsion systems and consequently do not create such disturbing vibrations.
 Second, rotary propulsion systems actively suck in objects and wildlife into the propeller, whereas systems with oscillating propulsion pushes obstacles away from its body rather than entangling them.
 Third, the oscillating motion can outperform rotary propulsion in terms of efficiency.
 Lab experiments have demonstrated efficiencies up to $87\%$~\cite{anderson1998oscillating}, whereas rotary systems with small propellers typically do not reach efficiencies above $40\%$~\cite{triantafyllou1995efficient}.
 Rotary propulsion suffers from energy losses resulting from the rotating water flow.
 Moreover, a pressure needs to be exerted on the rotary shaft to prevent water from seeping into the system, resulting in energy loss due to friction.
 The required pressure to be applied on the shaft, and thus loss of energy, gets especially large when the underwater system is operating at large depths.
 Oscillating propulsion systems do not have rotating parts in direct contact with the water and therefore do not suffer from this problem.
-Moreover, oscillating propulsion systems harvest energy from the turbulence at the wake of the vessel's body.}
+On top of that, oscillating propulsion systems harvest energy from the turbulence at the wake of the vessel's body.
+The abovementioned advantages have motivated the development of robotic fish with oscillating propulsion for applications such as trait-based ecology investigation~\cite{Romano2019}, studying the role of social robots in treating fish anxiety~\cite{Romano2021}, studying collective fish behavior~\cite{Romano2022}, studying the design principles and coordination mechanisms of biological systems~\cite{Lee2022}, energy harvesting~\cite{Tan2021}, tracking of real fish or underwater vehicles~\cite{Yu2021}, science education~\cite{Phamduy2015}, and water quality monitoring~\cite{Kai2020}.